 Your credit cards cannot be used at Iran’s ATM or for shopping.
 On the other hand, carry too much cash may threaten your safety during a trip.
 Besides, you may have no idea how much money you should carry with you.
 There is another option for you, the Iranian debit card!

-Things to know about exchange money in Iran
+Things to know about exchanging money in Iran

 There are some points you better know about the money exchange in Iran.
 First of all, there are two different exchange rates in Iran.
-One is the official rate, and the other is the market rate.
-You, as a tourist, deal with the latter!
+One is the official rate (which is shown on Google), and the other is the market rate.
+You, as a tourist, deal with the market rate!
 Secondly, the exchange rate is different on different dates and is not fixed like many other countries.
-You can check it out on bonbast.
+You can check out the market rate on bonbast.

 If someone asks you for 500 it means that you must pay 5000 rials.
 However depending on the situation, sometimes the zeros for thousand are also omitted.